Locksmith Answering Service

 Can AI answer emergency locksmith calls?

 Yes.
-It can answer immediately, collect location and job details, identify lockout or urgent needs, and route the call according to your after-hours and dispatch rules.
+It can answer immediately, collect location, job details, proof reminders, and urgency, then send the call through the locksmith company's after-hours and dispatch rules.

 Can it handle car lockout and key calls?

-It can capture make, model, year, location, key or fob issue, proof-of-ownership reminder, and urgency, then route programming or staff-only questions to the right person.
+It can capture make, model, year, location, key or fob issue, proof-of-ownership reminder, and urgency, then send programming or staff-only questions to the right person.

 Can it give exact locksmith prices?

 Only when you approve exact pricing rules.
-Most locksmith calls should get an approved estimate path while complex locks, drilling, hardware, safe, commercial, or after-hours exceptions route to staff.
+Most locksmith calls should get an approved estimate path while complex locks, drilling, hardware, safe, commercial, or after-hours exceptions go to staff.

 What details can it collect before dispatch?